justzino/software-engineering/README.md

 <h1 align="center">Software Engineering</h1>

-> This is a repository for 'Software Engineering' Class of Hongik Univ.
 > This is a repository for 'Summary of Software Engineering' Class of Hongik Univ.

-# 1. Git & Github
 # 1. Software Development methodology
 ## (1) Waterfall model - 말도 안됨 ㅎ
 ![waterfall-model](images/waterfall-model.png)